 1. The Binky Foundation offers grants for small animal rescue organizations that are just starting out.

 2. Oxbow, a producer of food and products for rabbits, guinea pigs, and other small pets, offers a number of grants for small animal rescue organizations.
-Grant amounts are generally around $2,000, and small animal rescue organizations that apply do not need to be registered nonprofit charities.
+Animal rescue organizations that apply for grants do not need to be registered nonprofit charities.

 “Some people talk to animals.
 Not many listen though.
 That’s the problem.”